Group of cyclists on a scenic charity cycle route next to the water.

 If you already have a cause you care about, go straight to the source.
 Think about the issues that matter most to you, whether it’s supporting individuals with autism or another community mission, and search for nonprofits doing that work in your region.
 Most organizations have an “Events” or “Get Involved” section on their website where they list their fundraising activities.
 When you join a ride directly through a charity like Bike to the Beach, you can be confident that your efforts are making a direct impact while they handle all the logistics.

-Use Your Social Network
+Tap Into Your Social Network

 Don’t underestimate the power of your own network.
 Post on social media asking for recommendations or ask friends, family, and coworkers if they’ve ever participated in a charity ride.
 You might be surprised to find a connection to a great event right in your circle.
 You can also search hashtags related to cycling and charity in your city to see what people are talking about.
 It’s a personal way to find events that others have enjoyed and can vouch for, creating an instant sense of community before you even get to the starting line.